Alabama Animal Advocates

 Research and notes are by Aubrie Kavanaugh and Kristin Yarbrough.
 If you would like to share an update or have any questions, additions, or corrections, please be in touch.

 Updates and expansions are continual.
-The map above is updated whenever a county establishes an impoundment facility or animal control, or (unfortunately) discontinues animal services.
+The map above is updated whenever a county establishes or terminates animal services.